dosshell/tinycsocket/README.md

 The API is a superset of the BSD sockets API with some differences.
 All functions return an error-code.
-The advantage is that the error handling is simple to understand and to handle for all plattforms.
+The advantage is that the error handling is simple to understand and to handle for all platforms.
 The disadvantage is that the functions can not be easily integrated in expressions.

 See the example folder for information of how to use tinycsocket.

-Currently support plattforms:
+Currently support platforms:
 - Windows NT 5.0 SP1 or newer (Windows 2000 SP1 and newer Windows versions)
 - POSIX.1-2001 compliant systems (Linux, FreeBSD, Solaris and etc)